 WooCommerce Subscriptions was first released in 2017 as an add-on to the standard WooCommerce package.
-WooCommerce recently added Subscriptions to the Payments tools.
-The Subscriptions tool is free for those who use WooCommerce Payments as their payment processing tool on WordPress ecommerce sites.
-It is also available for an annual payment of $199 for sites that use other payment gateways like Stripe or PayPal.
+WooCommerce recently added support for Subscriptions to the Payments tools.
+The Subscriptions tool is available for an annual payment of $199, and integrates with WooCommerce Payments or other payment gateways like Stripe or PayPal.

 WooCommerce and their WordPress customers benefit

 Passive income has been the watchword of many bloggers for at least a decade.
 WooCommerce may have finally listened.
 The benefits for them are (at least) twofold:

 - More ecommerce sites may sign up for Payments now that it supports Subscriptions

 - WooCommerce makes their own recurring income at (almost) 3 percent + $0.30 for every time a subscription payment is processed

 Ecommerce sites will also see the benefits of the pairing.
 Payments includes easy integration of the Subscriptions extension, which means less development work.
 And sites that previously delayed releasing a subscription product can make their move now.